bcgov/EPIC.search/tools/embedder/README.md

 ## Monitoring

 Processing progress is logged to the console during execution.
-Each document's processing status is also recorded in the database.
+Each document's processing status is also recorded in the database with comprehensive metrics.

+### Enhanced Failure Analysis

+The system captures detailed document metadata even for failed processing attempts, including:

+- Complete PDF metadata (title, author, creator, creation date, format info)
+- Page count and file size
+- Validation status and specific failure reasons (e.g., scanned PDFs detected by content/producer analysis, corrupted files)
+- Full exception details for runtime errors

+This enables detailed analysis of processing patterns and identification of problematic document types.

 For detailed troubleshooting, check the console output for error messages, which include specific document IDs and failure reasons.
+Query the `processing_logs` table for comprehensive failure analytics.

 ## Troubleshooting